 "What you got here is two types of damage we brace for, heat and impact.
 Now impact can refer to anything hitting the ship from outside, missiles, rays, old shoes.
 Heat ... is any energy build up inside the ship we don't want, like from pushing the drives or the shields."

 He explained that R-Rays and the fields they generated where prone to losing energy to different effects.
-In practice, in normal situations you kept that nonsense to a minimum.
+In normal situations you kept that nonsense to a minimum.
 Combat was not a normal situation though.
 Engines and generators were driven to extremes.
 Some smart Earth man figured out a way to turn an advantage out of that.
 Earth ships could generate enormous amounts of electricity in the R-Rays and that formed a barrier to destroy incoming missiles or dampen the effects of R-beams.

 The downside was it put a strain on your R-Ray and that caused heat build up.
 A lot and from what Tornado said more ships were destroyed by R-Ray malfunction than impacts.
 So people devised different ways to lose that heat and fast.

-The problem was compounded by accumulator storage (Tornado told me not to call them batteries, too much confusion.)
+The problem was compounded by accumulator storage (Tornado told me not to call them batteries.)
 The accumulators stored energy in these rings of some unobtainium that required a strong magnetic field moving through them to remain superconductors.
 If these flywheels slowed down or the power to the magnetic field was interrupted, or air got into the vacuum the wheels spun in, the super conductor became a so-so conductor and within a millisecond you had to a lot of energy on your hands looking for a new home.

 DamCon involved picking out where energy from the various accumulators and excess heat would go, in advance.
 In practice it was choosing the least evil of several systems that were still better than having a couple gigawatts explode in your face.